fMeow/document-scanner/README.md

     When id_card is set to true, the image is interpreted as optical id card, which is to be rotated and resized to `673x425px`.

     Otherwise, the image is regarded as ordinary optical document.
 In this mode, the image is rotated to portrait when needed, and it's width is limited to `1280px`.

+- brightness (float number default to 1.45)

+    Post process for brightness.

+    A factor of 0.0 gives a black image, factor 1.0 gives the original image.

+- contrast (float number default to 1.45)

+    Post process for contrast.

+    A factor of 0.0 gives an solid grey image, factor 1.0 gives the original image.

 ### Usage